emil-jacero/cue-demo/example3/README.md

-# Example 1
+# Example 3

 ## Summary

-This example showcases the `apps` feature.
-The cluster operator can define a set of apps with the value overrides.
-The apps will be unpacked and exported as yaml kubernetes manifests.
+This examples used the built in module function to both get schemas and templates to render correct kubernetes manifest.
+It also uses the same delivery method (cue modules) to define `apps`, `collections` and `flavors`.

 ## Prepp